-System resources, provide additional capability useful to complete systems.
-Additional resources include a multiplier, decimator, low voltage detection, and power on reset.
-Brief statements describing the merits of each resource follow.
+System resources, some of which have been previously listed, provide additional capability useful to complete systems.
+Resources include a multiplier, decimator, switch mode pump, low-voltage detection, and power-onreset (POR).
+Statements describing the merits of each system resource are presented below.

-- Full-speed USB (12 Mbps) with 5 configurable endpoints and 256 bytes of RAM.
-No external components required except two series resistors.
-Wider than commercial temperature USB operation (-10 °C to +85 °C). - Digital clock dividers provide three customizable clock frequencies for use in applications.
+- Digital clock dividers provide three customizable clock frequencies for use in applications.
 The clocks can be routed to both the digital and analog systems.
-Additional clocks can be generated using digital PSoC blocks as clock dividers. - Two multiply accumulates (MACs) provide fast 8-bit multipliers with 32-bit accumulate, to assist in both general math as well as digital filters. - Decimator provides a custom hardware filter for digital signal processing apps. including creation of Delta Sigma ADCs. - The IC module provides 100- and 400-kHz communication over two wires.
-Slave, master, multi-master are supported. - Low-voltage detect (LVD) interrupts signal the application of falling voltage levels, while the advanced Power-on reset (POR) circuit eliminates the need for a system supervisor. - An internal 1.3-V reference provides an absolute reference for the analog system, including ADCs and DACs. - Versatile analog multiplexer system.
+Additional clocks can be generated using digital PSoC blocks as clock dividers. - Multiply accumulate (MAC) provides fast 8-bit multiplier with 32-bit accumulate, to assist in general math and digital filters.

+- The decimator provides a custom hardware filter for digital signal, processing applications including the creation of Delta Sigma ADCs. - The IC module provides 100 and 400 kHz communication over two wires.
+Slave, master, and multi-master modes are all supported. - Low-voltage-detection (LVD) interrupts can signal the application of falling voltage levels, while the advanced power on reset (POR) circuit eliminates the need for a system supervisor. - An internal 1.3-voltage reference provides an absolute reference for the analog system, including ADCs and DACs. - An integrated switch-mode pump (SMP) generates normal operating voltages from a single 1.2-V battery cell, providing a low cost boost converter.